What To Do When Panic Attacks Happen In Public

 Getting help from a professional can help you figure out the best ways to manage your panic attacks.
 A counselor can explain why you have panic attacks and what the root of them may be.
 If seeking traditional therapy isn’t available to you, you might consider online therapy.
 Online therapy through platforms like BetterHelp allows you to meet with a therapist where you’re comfortable.
 For people with panic disorder, online therapy means that they can manage a panic disorder wherever they have internet, versus a new or unfamiliar setting in an in-person therapist’s office.

 Online therapy has proven effective in treating panic disorder and its symptoms.
+While there may be different approaches, a common treatment for panic disorders or disorders that may include panic attacks is cognitive behavioral therapy.
 A literature review of 14 relevant studies discovered that online cognitive behavioral therapy (CBT) resulted in a 50% improvement in symptoms of panic disorder, social anxiety disorder, depression, compulsive gambling disorder, generalized anxiety disorder, and obsessive-compulsive disorder (OCD).

 Takeaway